 - If sewage has overflowed in your yard, there is most likely a clog or break in your sewer service line.
 BCSS can check out a service line issue and recommend a plumber if a further repair is needed.

-- If there has been heavy rain and there’s flooding around the pump, turn the pump’s breaker switch off until flooding subsides.
+- If there has been heavy rain and there’s flooding around the pump, turn the pump’s breaker switch off in the main breaker box until flooding subsides.

 - When there’s no flooding, or if flooding has diminished and the light remains on:

 - With a float system pump, you can press the PUSH TO RUN button inside of the pump’s panel box, then remove the pump lid and see if anything is stuck in the pump or if any floats are stuck to the side of the basin.
-If you’re comfortable with it, you could try to remove any blockages (with something like a fish net) and clean the basin and floats with dish soap and a garden hose.
+If you’re qualified to do so, you could try to remove any blockages (with something like a fish net) and clean the basin and floats with dish soap and a garden hose.